-- Did the state encourage and promote operator implementation of Pipeline Safety
+- Did the state encourage and promote operator implementation of Pipeline Safety pipeline safety includes the identification, prevention and remediation of safety hazards.

 Management Systems (PSMS), or API RP 1173?
 This holistic approach to improving

 Info Only = No Points

 - a. https://pipelinesms.org/

 - b.
 Reference AGA recommendation to members May 20, 2019